pa2eon/Rnode/documentation/howto_change_firmware.md

     $ make upload-espressif-esp32-s3-n16r8

 Note: Above setup is made on Linux Mint 21.<br>
-It is possible that the upload command will gove an error on the nam of the *.ino file .. check the lower and higher letters in the name.
+It is possible that the upload command will gove an error on the nam of the *.ino file .. check the lower and higher letters in the name.<br>
+You can change this in de folder ' build' .. (have to check this !! )